 - Protecting the coronary arteries

-Medicines are the main treatment for Kawasaki disease.
+Medication are the main treatments for Kawasaki disease.
 Most often, children receiving these treatments improve within 24 hours.

 Your child might receive one or more of the following:

 - Intravenous gamma-globulin therapy to boost the immune system

 - High-dose aspirin to reduce inflammation and fever and prevent clotting